coronalabs/plugins-source-google-iap-v3/docs/google-iap-v3/isActive.markdown

 ## Overview

 Used to confirm that a store is properly initialized after calling [store.init()][api.library.store.init].
 This returns `true` if the store has successfully initialized.
-Currently, it will return `false` on a Corona app built for Amazon or Nook.

 ## Syntax